Smoked chicken, wild mushrooms, sweet basil, coconut & galangal soup

 It only takes a few ingredients and around 10-15 minutes to make.
 All of the ingredients can be found easily in most supermarkets these days.
 This soup is also delicious using prawns instead of chicken, given the option I would still use smoked chicken stock with the prawns as the richness of the chicken stock makes for a delicious final product.
 To lift this exceptional bowl of soup to new heights garnish with a generous few tablespoons of nahm prik pao, chilli jam (recipe here) before serving.

-1 chicken breast, skin and fat removed, sliced into rough 2cm by 2cm pieces , directions for smoking in recipe
+1 chicken breast, skin and fat removed, sliced into rough 2cm by 2cm pieces (instructions for smoking in the method)

 2 kaffir lime leaves, torn slightly